hannahcancode/CFA-wardrobefront/README.md

   $ npm install -g react-native-cli
   ```

+  ### iPhone Simulator

+  - In order to run React Native applications on the iPhone simulator, you must first have Xcode installed (visit the [The Apple website](https://developer.apple.com/xcode/) for installation instructions)

-- In terminal, navigate to the root folder and run:
+- Once cloned, in terminal, navigate to the root folder and run:

   ```
   $ yarn install